Updated May 19, 2023

 EJB is an acronym for Enterprise Java Beans.
 EJB is a Java API for server-side architecture for transactional, component-based distributed programming.
-EJB not only specifies the bean format but also defines a set of services that must be provided by the container on which the bean runs.
-Thus a developer need not to concern with the service details such as security, transaction support or any remote object access.
-To run an EJB application you need an application server i.e. EJB container such as JBoss, WebLogic, WebSphere, etc.
+EJB specifies the bean format and defines a set of services that must be provided by the container on which the bean runs.
+Thus, a developer should not be concerned with the service details such as security, transaction support, or remote object access.
+To run an EJB application, you need an application server, i.e., EJB containers such as JBoss, WebLogic, WebSphere, etc.

-Java Spring is a lightweight open source framework which provides support to a various framework such as Hibernate, EJB, JSF, Tapestry, etc. Spring framework has a layered structure and it allows you to choose the required component at the start of the development.
-Spring framework offers many features such as Inversion of Control (IOC), Aspect Oriented (AOP), Transaction Management, JDBC Exception Handling, etc that allows the developer to concentrate on the business requirement rather than the architectural details of the application.
+Java Spring is a lightweight open-source framework that supports various frameworks such as Hibernate, EJB, JSF, Tapestry, etc. Spring framework has a layered structure, allowing you to choose the required component at the start of the development.
+Spring framework offers Inversion of Control (IOC), Aspect-Oriented (AOP), Transaction Management, JDBC Exception Handling, etc. That allows the developer to concentrate on the business requirement rather than the architectural details of the application.

-Below are the top 10 differences between EJB vs Spring.
+Below are the top 10 differences between EJB and Spring.

 - EJB is an architecture for transactional, component-based programming.
-It makes the server side development much easier for the Java developer.
-Spring framework is a Java platform that provides support for developing the Java application.
+It makes server-side development much easier for the Java developer.
+Spring framework is a Java platform that supports developing the Java application.
 The framework handles the infrastructure configuration and lets the developer focus on business requirements.

 - The EJB framework separates the business logic from the low-level details so that the developer can concentrate on the business requirement.
-Unlike legacy systems that use a large number of SQL queries, EJB architecture does not use the SQL queries directly, instead, it uses a model-view-controller design pattern where queries are wrapped inside the EJB container so that data can be assessed through EJB’s.
+Unlike legacy systems that use many SQL queries, EJB architecture does not use SQL queries directly; instead, it uses a model-view-controller design pattern where queries are wrapped inside the EJB container so that data can be assessed through EJB.

-- At the center of the application there lies an EJB container that manages a set of enterprise beans.
-This bean is responsible to manage the connection with the backend database systems, typically a relational database.
-As you know in the Spring framework this is taken care of by the Data Access or the Integration module.
+- At the center of the application, an EJB container manages a set of enterprise beans.
+This bean manages the connection with the backend database systems, typically a relational database.
+As you know, in the Spring framework, this is handled by the Data Access or the Integration module.

-- In EJB, the middle tier i.e. the enterprise beans act as a wrapper over various systems such as the relational database.
-There are two types of enterprise beans i.e. entity and session beans.
-On a high level, session beans represent activity and entity bean represents entities of the application.
-An entity bean is a persistent object stored in a storage system such as the database.
-On the contrary Spring, the framework uses a web container for session management.
+- In EJB, the middle tier, i.e., The enterprise beans, are a wrapper over various systems, such as the relational database.
+There are two types of enterprise beans, i.e., entity and session beans.
+On a high level, session beans represent activity, an entity bean represents entities of the application.
+An entity bean is a persistent object stored in a storage system such as a database.
+On the contrary, Spring, the framework, uses a web container for session management.

 - Spring framework has about 20 modules and offers various features.
 These modules are logically grouped into Data Access/ Integration, Web, AOP, Aspects, Instrumentation, Core container, and test.

-- The ORM module supports some popular object-relational mapping API like JPA, Hibernate.
-Unlike EJB which only supports JPA.
+- The ORM module supports popular object-relational mapping APIs like JPA and Hibernate.
+Unlike EJB, which only supports JPA.

-- The test module provides support of Junit or TestNG.
+- The test module provides support for JUnit or TestNG.

 EJB vs Spring Comparison Table

-Let us discuss the topmost differences between EJB vs Spring.
+Let us discuss the topmost differences between EJB and Spring.

 Uses JTA transaction manager to support distributed transaction